Police begin arrests, escalate efforts to end Canada’s ‘Freedom Convoy’

 “In Canada we are always trying to find a peaceful resolution,” he said.

-Meanwhile, Canadian lawmakers had begun to debate Thursday Trudeau’s invocation of the Emergencies Act, which parliament must approve within seven-days of being issued.
+Meanwhile, Canadian lawmakers had begun Thursday to debate Trudeau’s invocation of the Emergencies Act, which parliament must approve within seven days of being issued.

 The act is expected to pass.